pop-team/pop-java/docs/mixed-applications.rst

 ~~~~~~~~~~~~~~~~~~~

 To compile the partial POP-Java parallel class, the compiler needs some
-additional informations.
+additional information.
 The POP-Java compiler has an option to generate an
-additional informations XML file.
+additional information XML file.
 To generate this file use the following
 command line::

    popjc -x Integer.pjava